Advantages of Bifacial Solar Panels

 - Unique ability to produce electricity directly from sunlight.

-- Bifacial solar panels can be made from either transparent or dual tempered back sheets.
-This is different from the opaque back sheets.
+- Bifacial solar panels can be made from either transparent or dual-tempered back sheets, which is distinct from opaque back sheets.

-- Degradation that could be caused by sunlight isn’t a concern with solar panels with bifacial faces.
+- Degradation that could be caused by sunlight isn’t an issue for Bifacial solar panels.

-- The bifacial solar panel’s glass helps to prevent the exposure to UV and also improves moisture permeability.
+- The bifacial solar panels’ glass is designed to block the exposure to UV and also improves moisture permeability.

-- The modules are shielded against chemical corrosion because of their high strength.
+- They are safe against chemical corrosion because of their high strength.

-- The aluminum frames of the bifacial solar panels are not included.
-They do not require grounding.
-This can save time and materials in the process of installation.
+- The aluminum frames of the Bifacial solar panels aren’t included.
+They don’t require grounding.
+This saves time and material for installation costs.

 Bifacial Solar Panels: The disadvantages